 WHERE IS THIS ALL GOING?

 “Now that quantities are available, I would like to see companies from LEGO to Lamborghini convert their fossil fuel materials to something far more earth friendly like sustainable, renewable, compostable hemp bioplastic.
 It’s good for the products, the consumers and our planet”

 WHAT CAN YOU MAKE WITH HEMP PLASTIC?

 “With hemp, we can make just about anything you can make with fossil fuel-based plastic.
 We are still learning our limitations (or lack thereof), so try us!”

 Hemp Bioplastic Pellets and Kevin Tubbs, Leader, Very best Practices Pkg.

 Do you have a software for bioplastics?
-To learn more the very best Practices team embraces your inquiries. cannabis
+To learn more the very best Practices team embraces your inquiries. ecology